Mortrack/CenyML/Validation of CenyML/cpuSequential/statistics/QuickSort/README.md

 - **NumPy.py** applies the statistic method called quick sort, with the NumPy library and with respect to the random data of a gaussian system.

 ## How to compile and execute these files
-For the following, it should be noted that after excecuting all these programs, either by console or outputted .csv files, it is expected to have obtained the corresponding results of the statistic methods that were applied and the excecution times of all the processes performed.
+For the following, it should be noted that after executing all these programs, either by console or outputted .csv files, it is expected to have obtained the corresponding results of the statistic methods that were applied and the execution times of all the processes performed.

 ### How to compile the CenyML program:
 1. Open the terminal and change its current working directory to the one that contains this README.md file (considering that the CenyML project files have not been changed).
 2. The ".c" program that is contained in the current directory was made with the CenyML library.
 To compile it, enter the following commands into the terminal:

 ```console
 $ make
 ```

-NOTE: After these commands, an excecutable file with the name: "main.x" will be created, which has the same name as its ".c" file but that has the extension ".x" instead.
+**NOTE:** After these commands, an executable file with the name: "main.x" will be created, which has the same name as its ".c" file but that has the extension ".x" instead.
 3. Run the compiled desired program made with the CenyML library with the command in the terminal window:

 ```console
 $ ./main.x
 ```

+**NOTE:** Do not delete the generated .csv file because it will be used by the Python program for validation purposes.

 ### How to compile the NumPy program:
 1. Compile and excecute the "NumPy.py" file, that was made with the NumPy library, with your preferred method (the way I compiled and ran it was through the Spyder IDE).